Invariance under quantum permutations rules out parastatistics: Results

-\section{Standard permutation invariance and parastatistics}
+\subsection{Standard permutation invariance and parastatistics}

-The notion of indistinguishability of particles in quantum physics describes the fact that particles with identical properties cannot be identified uniquely \textit{in principle}, contrary to classical intuition.
+\refstepcounter{section} The notion of indistinguishability of particles in quantum physics describes the fact that particles with identical properties cannot be identified uniquely \textit{in principle}, contrary to classical intuition.
 This means that shuffling $N$ particles, either passively by changing the labels in their description, or actively by exchanging them via prescribed physical operations, must preserve all physical predictions.

 Capturing this in mathematical terms, we associate to each way of shuffling $N$ systems an element $\pi$ in the permutation group $\mathcal{S}_N$.
 On a given Hilbert space $\mathcal{H}$, we then have some unitary representation $\pi \mapsto U(\pi)$ of this group, depending on the formalism we use to describe indistinguishable particles.
 For example, in first quantization, a single particle is described by a Hilbert space $\mathcal{H}_1$ such that the total Hilbert space is given by $\mathcal{H}=\mathcal{H}_1^{\otimes N}$.
 An element $U(\pi)$ then acts by permuting these $N$ tensor factors.
 For instance, in the case of $N=2$, the swap operation $U(\rm swap)$ would map a state $|\psi \rangle \otimes |\phi \rangle$ to $|\phi \rangle \otimes |\psi \rangle$.
-In second quantization, there are no tensor factors to permute, and indeed, attempts to define analogous transformations lead to non-unitary and non-physical maps (see Section~\ref{supp:sec:StandPermSecQuant} in the Appendix).
+In second quantization, and in particular in the formalism of Green's paraparticles that we include in our analysis, this tensor product structure is lost, and so are the aforementioned permutations of tensor factors.
+Indeed, attempts to define analogous transformations lead to non-unitary and non-physical maps (see Subsection \hyperref[supp:sec:StandPermSecQuant]{F} in Supplementary Note 4 ).
 Instead, individual systems to be shuffled are associated to modes $k_i$, representing a property such as position or momentum, which can be occupied by some number $n_{k_i}$ of indistinguishable particles.
-Bosons (Fermions) are described by a Fock space $\mathcal{F}$ generated by creation operators $a_{k_i}^\dagger$ that fulfill the usual (anti)commutation relations, or more general trilinear relations in the case of paraparticles~\cite{Messiah_Greenberg,Green}, see Section~\ref{supp:sec:ParaStatSecQuant} in the Appendix.
+Bosons (Fermions) are described by a Fock space $\mathcal{F}$ generated by creation operators $a_{k_i}^\dagger$ that fulfill the usual (anti)commutation relations, or more general trilinear relations in the case of paraparticles~\cite{Messiah_Greenberg,Green}, see Subsection \hyperref[supp:sec:ParaStatSecQuant]{B} in Supplementary Note 2 .
 The $N$-particle subspace $\mathcal{F}_N$ of the Fock space is spanned by vectors